-E-NOTIFICATION
+E - NOTIFICATION

-To report to Council on investigation into "E-

-Notification" at Pittwater Council.

-BACKGROUND: On 9 November 2004, Council resolved that the

-a report be brought to Council on E-notification of Development Applications with special reference to the model adopted by Pittwater including some relating to the development assessment process.
-Pittwater Council does not, however, undertake E notification.
-It is however, undertake E-notification.
-It is anticipated that, following introduction of Proclaim Stage 2, Ku-ring-gai Council will be able to offer some useful e-services to able to offer some ascraft e-services t customers.
+PURPOSE OF REPORT: To report to Council on investigation into "E- Notification" at Pittwater Council.
+BACKGROUND: On 9 November 2004, Council resolved that the a report be brought to Council on E-notification of Development Applications with special reference to the model adopted by Pittwater Council.
+COMMENTS: Pittwater Council offers a number of e-services, including some relating to the development assessment process.
+Pittwater Council does not, however, undertake E-notification.
+It is anticipated that, following introduction of Proclaim Stage 2, Ku-ring-gai Council will be able to offer some useful e-services to customers.
+RECOMMENDATION: That the report to Council on "E-Notification" Services at Pittwater Council be received and noted.